-The “mRo Super EMI Absorber/Shield” consist of insulation layers, shielding layers, absorbing layers, and nonconductive pressure-sensitive adhesives developed by 3M.
+The “mRo Super EMI Absorber/Shield” consists of insulation layers, shielding layers, absorbing layers, and nonconductive pressure-sensitive adhesives developed by 3M.
 These absorbers are typically used for applications requiring both electromagnetic shielding performance and absorption function.
-It is useful for electrical devices for broadband radio frequency range, including mobile, radios, tuners, LAN, RF blocks, and military equipment.
+It is useful to electrical devices for broadband radio frequency range, including mobile, radios, tuners, LAN, RF blocks, and military equipment.

-The term is used to specify the size, configuration or physical arrangement and specifications of device hardware, along with some focus on its internal components.
+This term is used to specify the size, configuration or physical arrangement, and specifications of device hardware, along with some focus on its internal components.
 A form factor also serves as a standard or category that can be used to ensure that there is a level of hardware compatibility between devices of similar form factor even though they may come from different manufacturers.